Saturday Cosplay Contest

 The Colossalcon Cosplay Contest is split into two competitions – Craftsmanship and Performance.
 You can choose to compete in either, or both!

 All competitors must have an official Colossalcon badge.
-This includes attendee, panelist and artists badges.
+This includes attendee, panelist, and artist badges.
 Those with staff badges or guest badges are not allowed to enter the Cosplay Contest.

 Commissioned costumes cannot be entered in the competition divisions.